ilyachalov/wp-org-docs-contents/into-categories.md

 # Getting Started

-The category contains 59 articles, which I have further divided into the following sections.
+The category contains 59 articles, which I have divided into the following sections.

 ## Before and during installation